Cannabis in the United Kingdom: Recreational drug

-Cannabis is widely used throughout the United Kingdom, by people of all ages and from all socio-economic backgrounds.
-In 2017, 7.2% of 16 to 59-year-olds reported using cannabis in the last year, making it the most commonly used illegal drug in the United Kingdom.
+Cannabis is widely used throughout the UK, by people of all ages and from all socio-economic backgrounds.
+In 2017, 7.2% of 16 to 59-year-olds reported using cannabis in the last year, making it the most commonly used illegal drug in the UK.
 The European drug report 2017 found that 29.4% of those aged 15–64 had used cannabis at least once.

 Mental health concerns

 In February 2015, a team of researchers at the Institute Of Psychiatry, King's College London, led by Dr. Marta Di Forti, found that use of high potency cannabis known as skunk increased the risk of psychosis by three times, compared to non-use.
 The study of 780 people also found the risk of psychosis was five times higher for those who used cannabis every day.

 Industrial cannabis

 Since 1993, the Home Office has been granting licences for the purposes of cultivating and processing cannabis.
 The UK government now provides free business advice and support services for growers and processors of cannabis for fibre.
 They can also issue licences for importing fibre in the form of hemp from abroad.